luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Finally I inspected visually all selected IR events occurring at Day 7 NPC stage in VCP mutant and at Day 14 pMN stage in CTRL to end up with the list of 167 events to get a high confidence list.

-In order to then get a simple value of IR across diverse data-sets I then wrote the custom code that computed the ration between coverage of the intron versus average coverage of the neighbouring exons.
+To then get a value of IR across diverse data-sets I then wrote the custom code that computed the ratio between coverage of the intron versus average coverage of the neighbouring exons.

-I am going to send you the codes of interest but I would suggest that we skype to make sure everything is clear for you.
-In this file you will see how I import the results obtained from VAST-tools (remember analysis in VCP and control over time performed initially independently) and select the events of interest.
+Import the results obtained from VAST-tools (remember analysis in VCP & CTRL over time performed initially independently) and select the events of interest.

 # DEXSeq